chipsalliance/caliptra-sw/runtime/doc/test-coverage.md

 Verify the RT Journey PCR on a warm reset | N/A | N/A
-Check that the RT Journey PCR was updated correctly on update reset | N/A | N/A Check if disable attestation was called when the mailbox is executing a command during a warm reset | N/A | N/A
+Check that the RT Journey PCR was updated correctly on update reset | N/A | N/A Check if disable attestation was called when the mailbox is executing a command during a warm reset | N/A | N/A Check that measurements in the measurement log are added to DPE upon initializing drivers | N/A | N/A